hillsys/rpi23-gen-image/README.md

     http://localhost:3142

 *Note:  This is not needed, but it is highly recommended.
-I have removed the hardcode of the apt-catcher from the script files.*
+I have removed the hard code of the apt-catcher from the script files.*

 ### Install dependencies